weaveworks/scope/site/plugins.md

 ### Metadata
 All metadata entries are placed within nodes in the section named `latest`.
 This section contains the latest values to display and consists of `timestamp` and `value`.
-Both should be written as json strings (with double quotes).
+Both should be written as JSON strings (with double quotes).
-Scope uses `metadata_templates` to know how to display such data.
+Scope uses `metadata_templates` to display this data.
 To pair metadata with its template, it is necessary to use the `metadata-template-id` as a key to identify that particular piece of data.
 Example:

 ```json